-Using the intent of the General Plan, it can be assumed that at build out there will be a balance of residential dwelling units and non-residential square footage.
-With this assumption, an equivalency factor is needed to determine the non-residential cost per 1,000 square feet.
-This factor was established by dividing the build-out non-residential square footage by the build-out residential dwelling units, which resulted in a factor of 1,391 square feet of nonresidential development per dwelling unit.
-By dividing the development impact fee cost per EDU by the non-residential equivalency factor (1,391) and multiplying it by 1,000 square feet, a fair cost can be assessed per 1,000 square feet of non-residential development.
+Based on the previously mention 1.5 EDU for every 1,000 square feet of nonresidential square feet, an equivalency factor is needed to determine the nonresidential cost per 1,000 square feet.
+This factor was established by dividing the 1,000 square feet by 1.5 EDU which resulted in a factor of 667 square feet of nonresidential development per equivalent dwelling unit.
+By dividing the development impact fee cost per EDU by the non-residential equivalency factor (667) and multiplying it by 1,000 square feet, a fair cost can be assessed per 1,000 square feet of non-residential development.